cassidymwagner/fluidsf/README.md

 If you use FluidSF in your research or educational activities, we would be grateful if you credit FluidSF by name!

-You can cite the specific version of FluidSF with [Zenodo](https://zenodo.org/records/17155189) or use the following citations (replacing your version number):
+You can cite the specific version of FluidSF with [Zenodo](https://zenodo.org/records/10463863) or use the following citations (replacing your version number):

-> Wagner, C., Pearson, B., & Lee, A. (2024). fluidsf (v0.2.1).
-Zenodo. https://doi.org/10.5281/zenodo.17155189
+> Wagner, C., Lee, A., & Pearson, B. (2025).
+FluidSF: A Python package for calculating turbulent flow statistics (v0.2.2).
+Zenodo. https://doi.org/10.5281/zenodo.10463863

 ## Contributing/Developing Guidelines